quixio/quix-streams/docs/connectors/sinks/google-cloud-bigquery-sink.md

 }
 ```

-To bypass the automatic schema updates, define the table with the necessary schema upfront.
+To turn off the automatic schema updates and table validation, pass `schema_auto_update=False` to the sink.

-The Sink will not modify the column if it already exists.

 ### Data conversion
 Some data types may be automatically converted by the underlying `google-cloud-bigquery` library when the data is written.